 Colorado’s economic strength and resilience shape today’s success and tomorrow’s possibility.
 Colorado boasts the nation’s number one economy and sustaining that prosperity depends on collective engagement.
 One of Governor Polis’ core priorities is ensuring that Colorado’s rural communities are an active participant in Colorado’s sustained prosperity.
-The new Remote Rural Work Program incents job creation that stretches beyond the confines of Colorado’s urban centers.
+The new Location Neutral Employment Program incents job creation that stretches beyond the confines of Colorado’s urban centers.
 The Colorado Office of Economic Development and International Trade (OEDIT) has launched this new program that targets location-neutral jobs and rewards the placement of those jobs in locations outside of Colorado’s traditional urban corridors.
 By linking these flexible location jobs with rural communities that seek economic partners, we spread economic prosperity throughout our state while leveraging rural Colorado’s exceptional quality of life in the talent attraction process.

 “This new tool creates a competitive advantage nationally for the metro region by encouraging a truly statewide workforce for companies moving here, and for our homegrown companies to stay and grow,” said J. J. Ament, CEO of the Metro Denver Economic Development Corporation.
 “By giving employers vision to more rural locations and the skilled workers living there, we can better assure that all of Colorado is benefitting from our economic success.
 It’s a win-win for rural Colorado and the Metro Denver region – and most importantly, for companies looking to find great talent anywhere in Colorado.”